Orlando Itinerary – two weeks in Orlando

 WALT DISNEY WORLD

 Mickey ears at the ready, we kicked off our 14-day Orlando itinerary at Walt Disney World.
-Our plan was to start off strong and do two Disney parks in one day.
+With only 2 weeks in Orlando, our plan was to start off strong and do two Disney parks in one day.
 Since we were up early due to jet lag, we decided to seize the day and be at the resort for opening time, which at Animal Kingdom was 9am.
 Disney’s Animal Kingdom seemed the most obvious choice to visit first because we also wanted to visit Magic Kingdom on day one and the famous fireworks over Cinderella Castle take place in the dark.
 Therefore it made sense to go to Magic Kingdom after lunch and stay until evening.(Magic Kingdom closed at 10.30pm).

 For this trip we bought Disney’s 14-day Ultimate Ticket with Memory Maker (£379 per adult) and got 14-days for the price of seven.

-I have written a specific guide to Orlando Theme Park passes and how to find the best ones for your trip here.
+For help planning your own Orlando Itinerary and how long you need in each park, I have written a specific guide to Orlando Theme Park passes and how to find the best ones for your trip here.
+If you curious about what a ‘Memory Maker’ is at Walt Disney World, you might find this video handy!

 9am: Arrive and park at Disney’s Animal Kingdom.

 TOP TIP: If you booked your park tickets in advance you can actually reserve a time slot for the attractions using Disney’s FastPass+ technology.
+This is HIGHLY recommended for the amazing Avatar Flight of Passage ride.
 Find out more about FastPass+ here.

-Don’t miss: The Festival of the Lion King (show), Expedition Everest (rollercoaster) and the Kilimanjaro Safaris – we saw so many animals including a real lion actually sat on Pride rock!
+Don’t miss: Avatar: Flight of Passage (4D ride) – possibly the best theme park ride ever, The Festival of the Lion King (show), Expedition Everest (rollercoaster) and the Kilimanjaro Safaris – we saw so many animals including a real lion actually sat on Pride rock!

 Don’t bother with: Dinosaur.
 The line was slow and the ride not much to write home about.